LUMII-AILab/Webservices/src/main/resources/corpora/readme.txt

-Supposed to contain a tagged LVK2018 corpus file (lvk_201809042224.vert in this version) not included in git because of the size
+Supposed to contain a tagged LVK2018 corpus file (lvk_201809042224.vert in this version) not included in git because of the size.
+I'm fetching it with the following command scp korpuss:/data/nosketch_corpora/vert/lvk_201809042224.vert src/main/resources/corpora/